vishalsingh2972/React-JS/Namaste React/E8-Let's get Classy/README.md

-## E8 - Topics coverd in this session:
+## E8 - Topics covered in this session:

--
+- Class based Components
--
+- React Lifecycle Methods
 -

 >  Check out the ______________ of our Food Delivery app completed in this episode here :